caktus/django-sticky-uploads/docs/start.rst

 Including the URLs
 ----------------------------------------------------------------------

 django-sticky-uploads includes views for accepting the AJAX file uploads.
-To get working you'll need to include these in your url patterns.
+You'll need to include these in your url patterns:

 .. code-block:: python